LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 Vim has a single delete command (`d`) that can be combined with motion commands to delete a word (`w`), line (`d`), paragraph (`{`), etc.
 In this sense, learning to use Vim is like learning a language: difficult at first, but once you become fluent it's easy to express complex tasks.

-Vim offers a tutorial: at a command prompt, run `vimtutor`.
+Vim offers a tutorial as a separate program: at a command prompt, run `vimtutor`.
 You can also access help in Vim by typing `:help <thing you want help with>`.
 The help search can be tab-completed.
 To close the help window, type `:q`.

 #### Getting into Insert mode

-Vim is what's known as a 'modal editor'; keys have different meanings in different modes.
+Vim is what's known as a 'modal editor': keys have different meanings in different modes.
 When you start Vim, it is in 'normal' mode; here, your keys will perform different commands -- no need to press \keys{\ctrl} all the time!
 However, usually when you open a text file, you want to, you know, type some text into it.
 For this task, you want to enter 'insert' mode.
-There are a number of ways to put `vim` into insert mode, but the simplest is just to press \keys{i}.
+There are a number of ways to put `vim` into insert mode, but the simplest is just to press \keys{i}, which drops you into insert mode wherever your cursor is.

 Some other ways to get into insert mode: